 - (i) "Physically restrained" means the forcible restraint of the victim such as by being tied, bound, or locked up. - (j) "Serious bodily injury" means injury involving extreme physical pain or the impairment of a function of a bodily member, organ, or mental faculty; or requiring medical intervention such as surgery, hospitalization, or physical rehabilitation.
-As used in the guidelines, the definition of this term is somewhat different than that used in various statutes. - 2.
+As used in the guidelines, the definition of this term is somewhat different than that used in various statutes. - (k) "Destructive device" means any article described in 18 U.S.C. § 921(a)(4) (including an explosive, incendiary, or poison gas (i) bomb, (ii) grenade, (iii) rocket having a propellant charge of more than four ounces, (iv) missile having an explosive or incendiary charge of more than one-quarter ounce, (v) mine, or (vi) device similar to any of the devices described in the proceeding clauses). - 2.
 Definitions or explanations of terms may also appear within the commentary to specific guidelines.
 Such commentary is not of general applicability.
 The term "includes" is not exhaustive; the term "e.g." is merely illustrative. - 3.
 The list of "Statutory Provisions" in the Commentary to each offense guideline does not necessarily include every statute covered by that guideline.
 In addition, some statutes may be covered by more than one guideline. - 4.
 The offense level adjustments from more than one specific offense characteristic within an offense guideline are cumulative (added together) unless the guideline specifies that only the greater (or greatest) is to be used.
 Within each specific offense characteristic subsection, however, the offense level adjustments are alternative; only the one that best describes the conduct is to be used.
 E.g., in \$2A2.2(b)(3), pertaining to degree of bodily injury, the subdivision that best describes the level of bodily injury is used; the adjustments for different degrees of bodily injury (subdivisions (A)-(E)) are not added together. - 5.
 Where two or more guideline provisions appear equally applicable, but the guidelines authorize the application of only one such provision, use the provision that results in the greater offense level.
-E.g., in §2A2.2(b)(2), if a firearm is both discharged and brandished, the provision applicable to the discharge of the firearm would be used. - 6.
+E.g., in \$2A2.2(b)(2), if a firearm is both discharged and brandished, the provision applicable to the discharge of the firearm would be used. - 6.
 In the case of a defendant subject to a sentence enhancement under 18 U.S.C. § 3147 (Penalty for an Offense Committed While on Release), see §2J1.7 (Commission of Offense While on Release).

 Historical Note: Effective November 1, 1987.
-Amended effective January 15, 1988 (see Appendix C, amendment 1); November 1, 1989 (see Appendix C, amendments 69-72 and 303).
+Amended effective January 15, 1988 (see Appendix C, amendment 1); November 1, 1989 (see Appendix C, amendments 69-72 and 303); November 1, 1990 (see Appendix C, amendment 361).